ArjenSchwarz/workshop-cloudformation-eventbridge/README.md

 ### Step 1

 Send a message through SNS when a stack deployment starts failing.
+Go to [step1](./step1.md).

 ### Step 2

-Send a message through SNS when a stack is deleted.
+Create a report about the deployment after it's finished deploying, and store this on S3.
+Go to [step2](./step2.md).

 ### Step 3

-Create a report about the deployment after it's finished deploying, and store this on S3.

-### Step 4

 Run drift detection on a schedule, and trigger a notification when drift is detected.
+Go to [step3](./step3.md).